eferr216/weatherWhere/DesignDocuments/userStories.md

 ### Edit Clothing Items In Inventory

-As a regutered user, I want to be able to edit clothing items in my inventory.*
+As a registered user, I want to be able to edit clothing items in my inventory.*

 ### Password Reset